DeflateAwning/eaglesong-verilog/SPECIFICATION.md

 ## System Architecture

-The overall block instaniation pattern of nesting is as follows:
+The overall block instantiation pattern of nesting is as follows:

 -   `eaglesong_digest_top`
     -   `eaglesong_absorb_comb`